 The device operation is controlled by instructions from the host processor.
-The list of instructions and their associated opcodes are contained in Table 15-1 on page 40 through Table 15-4 on page 41.
-A valid instruction starts with the falling edge of \overline{CS} followed by the appropriate 8-bit opcode and the desired buffer or main memory address location.
-While the \overline{CS} pin is low, toggling the SCK pin controls the loading of the opcode and the desired buffer or main memory address location through the SI (Serial Input) pin.
-All instructions, addresses, and data are transferred with the Most Significant Bit (MSB) first.
+The list of instructions and their associated opcodes are contained in slue>Table 15-1 on page 47 through slue>Table 15-4 on page 48.
+A valid instruction starts with the falling edge of $\overline{CS}$ followed by the appropriate 8-bit opcode and the desired buffer or main memory address location.
+While the $\overline{CS}$ pin is low, toggling the SCK pin controls the loading of the opcode and the desired buffer or main memory address location through the SI (Serial Input) pin.
+All instructions, addresses, and data are transferred with the Most Significant

+Bit (MSB) first.

 Three address bytes are used to address memory locations in either the main memory array or in one of the SRAM buffers.
 The three address bytes will be comprised of a number of dummy bits and a number of actual device address bits, with the number of dummy bits varying depending on the operation being performed and the selected device page size.
 Buffer addressing for the standard DataFlash page size (528 bytes) is referenced in the datasheet using the terminology BFA9 - BFA0 to denote the 10 address bits required to designate a byte address within a buffer.
-The main memory addressing is referenced using the terminology PA11 - PA0 and BA9 - BA0, where PA11 - PA0 denotes the 12 address bits required to designate a page address, and BA9 - BA0 denotes the 10 address bits required to designate a byte address within the page.
+The main memory addressing is referenced using the terminology PA11 - PA0 and BA9 - BA0, where PA11 - PA0 denotes the 12 address bits required to designate a page address, and BA9 - BA0 denotes the 10 address bits required to designate a byte address bits required to designate a page address, and BA9 - BA0 denotes the 10 address bits required to designate a byte address bits required to designate a page.
 Therefore, when using the standard DataFlash page size, a total of 22 address bits are used.

-For the "power of 2" binary page size (512 bytes), the buffer addressing is referenced in the datasheet using the conventional terminology BFA8 - BFA0 to denote the nine address bits required to designate a byte address within a buffer.
-Main memory addressing is referenced using the terminology A20 - A0, where A20 - A9 denotes the 12 address bits required to designate a page address, and A8 - A0 denotes the nine address bits required to designate a byte address within a page.
+For the "power of 2" binary page size (512 bytes), the buffer addressing is referenced in the datasheet using the conventional terminology BFA8 - BFA0 to denote the 9 address bits required to designate a byte address within a buffer.
+Main memory addressing is referenced using the terminology A20 - A0, where A20 - A9 denotes the 12 address bits required to designate a page address, and A8 - A0 denotes the 9 address bits required to designate a byte address within a buffer.
+Within a page.
 Therefore, when using the binary page size, a total of 21 address bits are used.